RanSuLab/starter-academic/content/en/publication/Meta-GDBP a high-level stacked/index.md

 publication: In *Briefings in Bioinformatics*

 abstract: Anticancer drug response prediction plays an important role in personalized medicine.
-In particular, precisely predicting drug response in specific cancer types and patients is still a challenge problem.
-Here we propose Meta-GDBP, a novel anticancer drug-response model, which involves two levels.
-At the first level of Meta-GDBP, we build four optimized base models (BMs) using genetic information, chemical properties and biological context with an ensemble optimization strategy, while at the second level, we construct a weighted model to integrate the four BMs.
-Notably, the weights of the models are learned upstream, thus the parameter cost is significantly reduced compared to previous methods.We evaluate the Meta-GDBP on Genomics of Drug Sensitivity in Cancer (GDSC) and the Cancer Cell Line Encyclopedia (CCLE) data sets.
-Benchmarking results demonstrate that compared to other methods, the Meta-GDBP achieves a much higher correlation between the predicted and the observed responses for almost all the drugs.
-Moreover, we apply the Meta-GDBP to predict the GDSC-missing drug response and use the CCLE-known data to validate the performance.
-The results show quite a similar tendency between these two response sets.
-Particularly, we here for the first time introduce a biological context-based frequency matrix (BCFM) to associate the biological context with the drug response.
-It is encouraging that the proposed BCFM is biologically meaningful and consistent with the reported biological mechanism, further demonstrating its efficacy for predicting drug response.
-The R implementation for the proposed Meta-GDBP is available at https://github.com/ RanSuLab/Meta-GDBP.
+In particular, precisely predicting

 # Summary.
 An optional shortened abstract.
 summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.